TIBHannover/ckanext-upgrade-dataset/README.md

 This CKAN extension includes plugin(s) that aim to extends the functionalities related to dataset (package) in CKAN.

-**Included plugi(s)**:
+**Included plugin(s)**:

 *media_wiki* :

-This plugin  anles users to link machines on semantic media wiki to resources/datasets in ckan.
+This plugin  ables users to link machines on semantic media wiki to resources/datasets in ckan.